bcnmy/biconomy-client-sdk/tests/README.md

 > - Tests now must be run with node version >= v22

 ### Network Agnostic Tests
-- Tests are executed against locally deployed ephemeral Anvil chains (chain ID: 31337) with relevant contracts pre-deployed for each test.
+- Tests are executed against locally deployed ephemeral Anvil chains (each with a different ID) with relevant contracts pre-deployed for each test.
 - Bundlers for testing are instantiated using [prool](https://github.com/wevm/prool), currently utilizing alto instances.
 We plan to switch to Biconomy's bundlers when they become available via `prool`.

 ### Deployment Configuration